 Patio coolers average about 80 quarts, and are made of steel primarily.

-Travel coolers are a combination of cloth and an interior insulation lining, and there’s no hard and fast rule on their capacity.
+Travel coolers are similar to insulated lunch bags which are a combination of cloth and an interior insulation lining, and there’s no hard and fast rule on their capacity.

 Finally, be prepared to pay a minimum of $40 to $50 on average for a good cooler, and even up to about $200 or a good patio cooler.